 The social determinants of health are the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life.
 These forces and systems include economic policies and systems, development agendas, social norms, social policies and political systems.

-ICEF champions the resources that the community already possess.
-We use an asset based community development approach to ensure that the community strengths are being utilized for a sustainable future.
-All of our program ideas come from community focused meetings, and are not implemented before an impact assessment is done.
-This ensures that the program is needed in the community and that, if implemented, it will be viable to sustain.
-This approach switches the narrative in development work, which is usually that donors get to dictate where the funds are spent.
+ICEF champions the resources that the community already possesses.
+We use an asset-based community development approach to ensure that the community’s strengths are being utilized for a sustainable future.
+All our program ideas come from community-focused meetings and are implemented only after an impact assessment is complete.
+This ensures that the program is indeed needed in the community and that, if implemented, it will be viable to sustain.
+This practices changes the narrative in development work wherein donors dictate where and how funds are spent.